 How to Water Propagate Your Pothos

-Now that you know what plant propagation is, let’s come back to our beloved pothos plants.
+Now that you know what plant propagation is, let’s come back to our beloved pothos, a.k.a., devil’s ivy.

-To grow pothos plants in water, take a healthy vine – avoid brown or yellowing leaves – and cut it right below a node.
+To grow pothos in water, take a healthy vine from an existing plant – avoid brown or yellowing leaves – and cut it right below a node.
 Make sure your chosen stem has at least 3 nodes.
 Remove all the leaves below the node.
 This is crucial to ensure that the leaves don’t decay underwater and suffocate the new roots.

 You will see that your pothos cutting has little brown bumps forming along the vine near each node.
 These are aerial roots that will start to grow once you place your pothos vine in water.

 Place your cutting in a vase full of clean water and ensure that at least one or two nodes of your pothos cuttings are submerged in water.
-Also, ensure that you pick a vine cutting that has at least two leaves to encourage quick growing.
+Also, ensure that you pick a vine cutting that has at least two leaves to encourage quick growing pothos.

 How long does it take pothos plants to root in water?

 Place the vase in indirect sunlight in your home.
 New roots will sprout from the nodes submerged in water after 7-14 days or so.
-You can place the cutting in soil once your plant roots are an inch or two long, or you can let it grow in water only.
+You can place the cutting in soil once your plant roots are an inch or two long, or you can grow pothos in water only.

 If you decide to let it grow in water, pick a good quality liquid fertilizer to feed your plant.
 Make sure to fertilize your pothos plant growing in water every 4 to 6 weeks.

 The amount of fertilizer you use can vary depending on the instructions on your fertilizer’s box and the size of your plant and jar.
 However, as a rule of thumb, it should never be more than a few drops.
 It’s always better to under fertilize than over fertilize when it comes to growing plants in jars of water.
 You don’t want any algae buildup, which happens as a result of nutrients + sunlight.